Skip to content

 The inflammation and immune dysregulation triggered can pave the way for autoimmune diseases.

-Borrelia burgdorferi and The Human Body
+Borrelia Burgdorferi and The Human Body

 Once it enters the human body, Borrelia burgdorferi implements various survival mechanisms, damaging the host’s immunity.